RaajRemesh/arser/readme.md

 # Arser
 A type-safe commandline arguments parser written in TypeScript.
-Arser uses a decorator/model-tree approach to specifying your CLI, by default.
-Customization is possible through method references and overrides.
+Arser uses a decorator/model-tree approach to specifying your CLI, with customization made possible through method references and overrides.

 ## Terminology